-- South Dakota has one of the lowest Insurance Premium Tax in the country at 8 basis points, meaning that the purchase of insurance through a South Dakota trust will result in substantial tax savings.
+- South Dakota has one of the lowest insurance premium taxes in the country at 8 basis points, meaning that the purchase of insurance through a South Dakota trust will result in substantial tax savings.

 Contact us for more information regarding Trust Taxation and for a specific analysis of how South Dakota law can benefit your situation.